twistezo/articles/Three useful dots - The rest and The spread in JavaScript.md

-# Three useful dots - The rest and The spread in JavaScript
+# Three useful dots - the rest and the spread in JavaScript

 ECMAScript 2015 brought us a lot of news, which resulted in a large number of improvements.
 Today we will take a closer look at two features that make life easier.
 Meet the rest paremeters and the spread syntax.